Table of Contents

 If you pass the first call, the second one will be about your hard skills.

-Our most talented freelance developers conduct technical interviews with new candidates.
+Our most talented developers conduct technical interviews with new candidates.
 For them, it’s a paid job, so they have no interest in pushing those who won’t show decent results afterward.

 After the second call, we add the lucky ones to our database and make them available for hire.